-Interventions proposed in this focus area are intended to support the planning phase of a "upstream" intervention that will help to transform a system, policy, or structure within a community that will help support, facilitate or drive increased access to care or prevention services that lead to improved health or reduce disparities for people living with HIV/AIDS in a local community.
+Projects proposed under this focus area are intended to support the planning phase of an intervention that will help to transform a system, policy, or structure within a community.
+Proposed projects should seek to impact long term change in an effective and meaningful way.

-Examples of projects might include addressing transportation issues, food insecurity, COVID-19 prevention and/or addressing the intersection of COVID-19 and HIV, housing issues among PLHIV, health equity, and racial/social justice issues.
+Examples of project include, but are not limited to: addressing transportation issues such as advocacy for transportation expansion, advocacy for policies that address food insecurity, COVID-19 prevention and/or addressing the intersection of COVID-19 and HIV, housing issues among PLHIV, health equity, and racial/social justice issues.